IvnnM/IvnnM/README.md

 - 🧪 Performing **QA** tasks focused on form functionality and performance
 - 🌐 Collaborating with version control tools like **GitHub**

-🧠 I’m adaptable, organized, and eager to learn from feedback and mentorship.
-My goal is to turn ideas into clean functional interfaces.
+🧠 I’m adaptable, organized, and open to feedback and guidance.
+My goal is to grow as a developer by building real projects and learning from experience.

 ---